Aboda163/SQL-Data-Warehouse-Project/README.md

 ## 👨‍💻 About Me

 Hi there!
-I'm **Abdullah**.
+I'm **Abdallah**.
 I'm an undergraduate student studying Computer Science and Artificial Intelligence at Capital University in Egypt.
 As an aspiring AI engineer and data scientist, I am passionate about applying Python, machine learning, and data analytics to build impactful solutions!